-Years Ended December 31,

-2022 2021 2020

-Balance at beginning of period \$ 637 \$ \$

-Increases for tax positions of prior years 313 609

-Increases for tax positions of current year 148

-Decreases for tax positions of prior years

-Settlements (183) (120)

-Decreases for lapses in statute of limitations (234) \$ \$

-Balance at end of period \$ 533 \$ 637 \$
+Years Ended December 31, 2023 2022 2021 Balance at beginning of period \$ 533 \$ 637 \$ Increases for tax positions of prior years 75 313 609 Increases for tax positions of current year 148 Decreases for tax positions of prior years Settlements (183) (120) Decreases for lapses in statute of limitations (261) \$ (234) \$ Balance at end of period \$ 347 \$ 533 \$ 637

 The Company has analyzed filing positions in all of the federal, state, and foreign jurisdictions where it is required to file income tax returns and for all open tax years.
-As of December 31, 2022, the Company recorded approximately \$0.5 million of unrecognized tax benefits, all of which would impact the effective tax rate, if recognized.
+As of December 31, 2023, the Company recorded approximately \$0.3 million of unrecognized tax benefits, all of which would impact the effective tax rate, if recognized.
 The Company does not anticipate that its unrecognized tax benefits will materially change within the next 12 months.
 The Company's policy for recording interest and penalties associated with audits and unrecognized tax benefits is to record such items as a component of income tax expense.
-As of December 31, 2022, income tax expense includes an accrual of \$0.1 million for the payment of interest and penalties associated with unrecognized tax benefits.
+As of December 31, 2023, income tax expense includes an accrual of \$0.1 million for the payment of interest and penalties associated with unrecognized tax benefits.

 The Company is subject to taxation in the U.S. and various states and foreign jurisdictions.
-With few exceptions, the Company is subject to examination for both U.S. federal and state tax returns for the years 2019 to present.
-In late 2019, the Company was notified by the Israel Tax Authority that the Company's Israel tax returns for the tax years ended December 31, 2016 through 2018 are under examination.
-Tax years starting from 2017 remain open to examination under the statute of limitations by the Israel Tax Authority for Israel.
-The tax years starting from 2019 remain open to examination by the Hong

-Kong Inland Revenue Department for Asia.
+With few exceptions, the Company is subject to examination for both U.S. federal and state tax returns for the years 2020 to present.
+In late 2019, the Company was notified by the Israel Tax Authority that the Company's Israel tax returns for the tax years ended December 31, 2016 through 2018 were under examination.
+In 2023, the company settled this examination with the Israel Tax Authority closing tax years 2016 through 2021.
+Therefore, only tax years starting from 2022 remain open to examination under the statute of limitations by the Israel Tax Authority for Israel.
+The tax years starting from 2020 remain open to examination by the Hong Kong Inland Revenue Department for Asia.
 For the remaining jurisdictions, the Company is subject to examination by tax authorities from the date the Company started operations in the respective foreign jurisdiction to present.

-NOTE 16-COMMITMENTS AND CONTINGENCIES
+NOTE 18-COMMITMENTS AND CONTINGENCIES